V4kodin/Leader_parsing/README.md

 # PYTHON parser for leader-id.ru
-This parser is written in Python 3.10.0, following libraries you can see in `requirements.txt`
+This parser is written in Python 3.10.0, following libraries you can find in `requirements.txt`
 Parsed data is stored in `users.json` and `users.csv` files
 ## installation and usage
 ```